Christmas in Ireland is a big deal for young and old alike.

 3. The Late Late Toy Show marks the beginning of the festive season

-For many, the beginning of Christmas festivities in Ireland starts with a TV programme on RTE One – ‘The Late Late Toy Show’!
+For many, the start of Christmas in Ireland is with a TV programme on RTE One – ‘The Late Late Toy Show’!

 This is a special edition of the popular chat show ‘The Late Late Show’.
 It highlights some of the best-selling and most popular toys in the lead-up to Christmas.